TruestLegend/truestlegend.github.io/README.md

 # truestlegend.github.io
-It's the website of mine
+It's the website of mine!